andreakiro/regularization-pc/README.md

 ## Get started with our code

-We implement three models on the BP and PC paradigms (click for details)
+We implement three models once with BP and once with PC (click for details)
 - Basic [regression model](doc/regression.md) to be trained on a noisy sinus time series
 - Basic classification model to be trained on the classic MNIST dataset
 - Simple Transformer architecture to be trained on a small language dataset